Affording YDS

 YDS Merit Scholarships

 YDS merit scholarships are awarded based on a variety of factors, including (but not limited to) applicants’ talents and achievements, exceptional academic excellence, evidence of commitment to social justice work, demonstrated leadership ability, and promise for ministerial leadership and service to churches.
-In 2023–2024, all merit awards will cover 100% of tuition costs and provide an additional $8,000–$12,000 annual scholarship amount for other educational and living expenses.
+In 2024–2025, all YDS merit scholarships will cover 100% of tuition costs and provide an annual stipend of $13,000 for other educational and living expenses.

 Receipt of merit scholarships requires full-time enrollment (9 credits or more per semester).
-The additional scholarship amount for educational and living expenses is limited to six semesters for MDIV students and four semesters for MAR students.
+The annual stipend for educational and living expenses is limited to six semesters for MDIV students and four semesters for MAR students.
 Changes in a student’s enrollment status or degree may result in a change to the scholarship amount or may render a student ineligible for the merit award.

 Scholarships are renewable annually, provided the student maintains satisfactory academic progress and completes a YDS financial aid application each year.
 For more information on satisfactory academic progress, see the Divinity School Bulletin.